 - Vegans and vegetarians are often deficient in essential fatty acids.
 Not everyone in the plant based community has this issue, but some do, and the percentage of ALA that converts to DHA is often overestimated in vegan circles.

-- Others, like myself and many in the African American and Hispanic communities who are carriers of the G allele, may convert plant fats to DHA at a higher rate, but also turn omega-6 fats like vegetable oils into inflammatory bi-products at an accelerated pace.
-We may be able to get the essential fatty acids we need from plants, which is good news, but need to walk a “nutritional tightrope” ensuring that a high omega-6 intake doesn’t prevent us from synthesizing EPA and DHA from our favorites like hemp, chia and walnuts.
+- African American and Hispanic communities who are carriers of the G allele, may convert plant fats to DHA at a higher rate, but also turn omega-6 fats like vegetable oils into inflammatory bi-products at an accelerated pace.
+We may be able to get the essential fatty acids we need from plants, which is good news, but we need to walk a “nutritional tightrope” ensuring that a high omega-6 intake doesn’t prevent us from synthesizing EPA and DHA from our favorite fatty acid foods. .

-No two people synthesize essential fatty acids in the same way, but having some foundational genetic information, and paring it with the right lab tests, can make sure your plant based diet is set up for a lifetime of success.
+No two people synthesize essential fatty acids in the same way, but having some foundational genetic information, and pairing it with the right lab tests, can ensure your plant-based diet is sustainable for a lifetime.